cbc-univie/asfe-4D/README.md

 mamba install -c conda-forge pymbar mdtraj seaborn tqdm
 ```

-The free energy calculation can be performed using either the pairwise BAR or MBAR method.
+The free energy calculation can be performed using either the pairwise BAR or MBAR method (if MBAR does not converge, you can apply the mbar_filtered method, see pre-print and `calculate_asfe.py` for more details)
-If MBAR does not converge (see pre-print), you can apply the filtered MBAR approach (mbar_filtered method).
-This method filters out off-diagonal high-weight samples before rerunning MBAR.
-You can specify the lambda range where high weights should be identified (typically near lambda=0).
-A starting index for the sample can also be set (use an index larger than the number of samples used for lambda states close to 0 to avoid filtering valid samples).
 Free energy calculations can be performed using the provided `run_analysis.sh` script.
-make sure to set the correct `base` directory path inside the script.
+Make sure to set the correct `base` directory path inside the script.

 Example usage: